ngasoft/genAttackTree/readme.txt

 Usage:
 ======

-The last two lines in the main script main.py indicate which example is used.
-To run an example, please comment out the other.
-In particular, to run the mini example, the last line must be commented and the line before that is uncommented.
-To run the full example, the last line is uncommented while the line before that is uncomment.
-Then, to execute the script, use run the following command from the command lines
+To execute the script, use run the following command from the command lines

-python3 main.py
+python3 mainADT.py

-The output tree for the mini example is output-mini.xml, for the full example is output-full.xml.
+The output trees for the streetdrone example are output-mini-COMPONENT.xml for each COMPONENT from the input model.
 They can be imported in adtool2 for a graphical representation.